Designations Congruent with Things: Chapter 9

 “Boston?
 I don’t think so,” Hermann replies.

-“Cambridge is, like, the academic capital of the world,” Newt says, feeling brutal levels of cognitive dissonance as Hermann’s preferences engage and his overtaxed brain starts trying to fight it out between Cambridge,Massachusetts and Cambridge, freaking England.
+“Cambridge is, like, the academic capital of the world.”
+Newt bends a cognitive knee to a brutal wave of cognitive dissonance as Hermann’s preferences engage and his overtaxed brain starts fighting it out between Cambridge, Massachusetts and Cambridge, freaking England.

-This is not going to end well.
+This won’t end well.

 “Is it too much to ask that you stop talking?”
-Hermann asks, through impressively clenched teeth.
+Hermann asks through impressively clenched teeth.

 Why does he articulate these kinds of karmic invitations?
 He needs to stop doing this.

 Duly noted, brain, he thinks, this is not the worst.
 It’s literally never the worst until you’re in the ninth circle of hell, being perpetually consumed by Lucifer, or, alternatively, stuck in a disembodied hive mind for eternity because you accidentally killed your physical body.
-Thank you, brain, for reminding me that this is called ‘perspective’ and it’s now a thing that you have and that I have.
+Thank you, brain, for reminding me that this is called “perspective” and it’s now a thing you have and I have.
 We both have it.
 Why?
 Because we’re a team.
 Don’t sabotage your team, brain.
 It’s not worth it.

 Ugh bleeding.